Nope. Those aren’t portfolio allocation numbers.

 The 90% mark is tricky to an extent when there is negative marking involved.
 Dissecting it further, assume that one is able to control all variable factors, there is still a 10% chance of a negative outcome.
 With the alignment of stars that produced this setup, will you pass up the chance to act based on 10% failure rate?
 How committed to this chance will you apply considering the negative marking effects?

-Now that you have a better control over how to perceive odds, what if the statistics are not stable?
+Now that you have a better understanding of how you perceive odds do matter, what if the statistics are not stable?
 Aha moment.
 Financial advisory will always be a craft, not an exact science.
 See things for what they are and you will never be oversold.

 You know what I do.
 How can I help you perceive better?